The Perfumer’s Raw Materials: The Complete Guide

 - Birch wood

-Balms and resins often intervene in the oriental or amber family.
-They complement vanilla and give mystery to the fragrance.
+Balms and Resins often intervene in the oriental or amber family (cf. The oriental or amber family).
+They complement vanilla, give mystery to the fragrance.
 They are also called balsamic notes.

-Animal musk, today forbidden, is one of the animal raw materials used in perfumery in the past, along with civet, castoreum, ambergris and hyraceum.
+Animal musk is part of the animal raw materials used in perfumery, just like civet, castoreum, ambergris, and hyraceum.

 Beeswax

-Beeswax is one of the natural raw materials used in perfumery.
-The essential oil of honey does not exist but perfumers are able to orchestrate the honeyed notes of beeswax with many other facets or olfactory families.
+Beeswax is part of the natural raw materials used in perfumery.
+Honey essential oil does not exist, but perfumers are able to orchestrate the honeyed notes of beeswax with many other facets or olfactory families, and can also compose with an infinite variety of honeyed notes.

 Hyraceum

-Hyracene, also called African Stone, is an animal essence used in perfumery.
-It is part of the natural animal notes, along with civet, musk, castoreum, and ambergris.
+Hyraceum, also called “Africa Stone”, is an animal essence used in perfumery.
+It is part of the natural animal notes, just like civet, musk, castoreum, and ambergris.

 Ambergris

-Ambergris is a concretion secreted by the sperm whale with the appearance of a gray stone.
-It is rejected by the animal, floats to the surface, and then harvested.
+Ambergris is a concretion secreted by the sperm whale, looking like a gray stone.
+It is rejected by the animal, floats on the surface, to be then harvested.
 This animal raw material is very rare and therefore very expensive.
-Under no circumstances the whale is killed, so the raw material is authorized.
+In no case is the sperm whale killed to recover this material, which is therefore authorized.